How does it work?

 - Explain why you need a chaperone and how the exam will go in a language they'll understand.
 Don't forget to ask for their verbal consent.

-- Provide them with as much privacy by allowing them to undress in a separate room and cover themselves with a sheet while lying on the clinical examination couch.
+- Provide them with as much privacy by allowing them to undress in a separate room and cover themselves with a sheet while lying on the clinical examination couch or exam table.

 - Before you begin, reassure them that you can stop immediately if it becomes too uncomfortable for them.